Eye on Reporting

 March edition 2018

-Welcome to our latest edition of EYe on Reporting.
+Welcome to the March edition of Eye on Reporting.

 Financial Accounting Advisory Services

 - IFRS news and other updates: for-profit entities

 - IPSAS news and other updates: public benefit entities

 - On the horizon

 The IASB has issued amendments to IAS 19 Employee Benefits, addressing the accounting for a plan amendment, curtailment or settlement that occurs during a period.
 Entities will be required to use updated actuarial assumptions to determine current service cost and net interest for the remainder of the reporting period after such events.

 The publication can be accessed here.